adambard/learnxinyminutes-docs/c++.html.markdown

 //   vector (i.e. self-resizing array), hash maps, and so on
 //   all automatically destroy their contents when they fall out of scope.
 // - Mutexes using lock_guard and unique_lock

 /////////////////////
+// Smart Pointer
+/////////////////////

+// Generally a smart pointer is a class, which wraps a "raw pointer" (usage of "new"
+// respectively malloc/calloc in C).
+The goal is to be able to
+// manage the lifetime of the object being point to without explicitly deleting
+// the object.
+The term itself simply describes a set of pointers with the
+// mentioned abstraction.
+// Basically smart pointers should preferred over raw pointers, to prevent
+// risky memory leaks, which happens if you forget to delete the object.

+// Usage of a raw pointer:
+Dog* ptr = new Dog();
+ptr->bark();
+delete ptr;

+// With the usage of smart pointers you dont have to worry about the deletion
+// of a object anymore.
+// A smart pointer describes a policy, to count the references on the
+// pointer.
+As matter of fact the objects gets destroyed when the last
+// reference on the object gets destroyed.

+// Usage of "std::shared_ptr":
+void foo()
+{
+// Its not longer necessary to delete the Dog. std::shared_ptr<Dog> doggo(new Dog());
+doggo->bark();
+}

+// Beware of possible circular references!!!
+// There will be always a reference, so it will be never destroyed! std::shared_ptr<Dog> doggo_one (new Dog());
+std::shared_ptr<Dog> doggo_two (new Dog());
+doggo_one = doggo_two; // p1 references p2
+doggo_two = doggo_one; // p2 references p1

+// As mentioned before there is a set of smart pointers.
+The way you have to
+// use it, is always the same.
+// This leads us to question, when to use which one?
+// std::unique_ptr - use it when you just want to hold one reference on
+// the same object.
+// std::shared_ptr - use it when you want to hold multiple references on the
+// same object and want to make sure that it´s de-allocated
+// when all refences are gone.
+// std::weak_ptr - use it when you want to hold multiple references from
+// different places for references for which it´s no problem
+// tp de-allocate.

+/////////////////////